hiqqs/releaseTrain/README.md

 ### Configure
 Add the following short hands to your package.json, and configure the following:

+* appName: your app name (gets included in slack alert)
 * hookUrl: a valid slack incoming webhook token to your workspace
 * channel: a valid channel within the given hookUrl to send notification to (uses slack api)
 * username: (optional) username to send the notification as